Riegle–Neal Interstate Banking and Branching Efficiency Act of 1994: Expansion of the Community Reinvestment Act

-Section 110 ("COMMUNITY REINVESTMENT ACT EVALUATION OF BANKS WITH INTERSTATE BRANCHES") amends the Community Reinvestment Act itself to include a new section regarding the method of evaluating the compliance of banks with branches in more than one state.
+Three sections of the IBBEA address and expand the Community Reinvestment Act: Section 107, Section 109, and Section 110.
+Section 110 amends the Community Reinvestment Act itself to include a new section regarding the method of evaluating the compliance of banks with branches in more than one state.

 Effect

 Newly formed firms used less outside debt financing and invested less, suggesting that greater banking competition increased financial constraints for these firms.
 These effects diminished and ultimately reversed as firms aged.